 We found 4 internists who accept MyBlue Bronze 1601 near Clermont, FL.

-Dr. Lawrence Campo specializes in general internal medicine and practices in Clermont, FL.
-He has received a 4.0 out of 5 star rating by his patients.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-Dr. Campo graduated from Autonomous University of Guadalajara Faculty of Medicine.
-He speaks Spanish.
-Dr. Campo is affiliated with Orlando Health.
+Dr. Lawrence Campo practices general internal medicine in Clermont, FL.
+He is a graduate of Autonomous University of Guadalajara Faculty of Medicine.
+His patients gave him an average rating of 4.0 out of 5 stars.
+Dr. Campo accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He is conversant in Spanish.
+Dr. Campo is professionally affiliated with Orlando Health.

 Conditions / Treatments

 Medicare Patient Ethnicity

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.

 One of the unusual aspects of internal medicine is that physicians in this field often treat their patients for a very long time -- sometimes for life.
 They manage preventive care when their patients are well, and they become advocates and consultants when complex medical issues arise.
 Because internal medicine physicians tend to treat patients over a long period of time, they are an ideal choice to manage chronic illnesses.